Mary Berry Vegan Cupcakes Recipe

 How To Make Mary Berry Vegan Cupcakes

-1. Prepare the oven and tin: Preheat your oven to 180°C (160°C fan) and line a 12-hole muffin or cupcake tin with paper cases.
+1. Prepare the oven and tin: Preheat your oven to 180°C (350°F/Gas Mark 4) and line a 12-hole cupcake tin with paper cases.
+Make sure the oven is fully up to temperature before you start mixing the batter.

-2. Make the vegan buttermilk: In a small jug, combine the non-dairy milk and vinegar.
-Stir and set it aside for 5 minutes.
-The mixture will curdle slightly and thicken, which helps to create a tender crumb.
+2. Make the vegan buttermilk: In a small jug, combine the non-dairy milk and vinegar then stir and set it aside for 5 minutes.
+Watch for the liquid to thicken and curdle slightly.

-3. Combine dry ingredients: In a large mixing bowl, sift together the plain flour, caster sugar, baking powder, and bicarbonate of soda.
-Whisk them lightly to ensure they are well combined.
+3. Combine dry ingredients: Sift the plain flour, caster sugar, baking powder, and bicarbonate of soda into a large mixing bowl.
+Whisk them until the raising agents are spread evenly through the flour.

-4. Add wet ingredients: To the milk mixture, add the sunflower oil and vanilla extract.
-Whisk briefly to combine.
+4. Add wet ingredients: Pour the sunflower oil and vanilla extract into the jug with the milk mixture.
+Whisk briefly to combine the liquids.

-5. Mix the batter: Pour the wet ingredients into the bowl with the dry ingredients.
-Use a whisk to gently mix until the batter is smooth and there are no lumps of flour.
-Be careful not to overmix, as this can make the cupcakes tough.
+5. Mix the batter: Pour the wet ingredients into the dry bowl and whisk gently until the batter is smooth.
+Stop as soon as you see no more dry lumps of flour.

-6. Bake the cupcakes: Divide the batter evenly among the 12 cupcake cases, filling each about two-thirds full.
-Bake for 18-20 minutes, or until a skewer inserted into the center of a cupcake comes out clean.
+6. Bake the cupcakes: Divide the batter evenly among the 12 cupcake cases then bake for 18-20 minutes.
+Check they are ready by inserting a skewer into the centre of one to see if it comes out clean.

 Mary Berry Vegan Cupcakes Recipe